 The ongoing innovation in the sustainable energy sector and the fact that it is competitive with energy from fossil fuels, it is expected that the share of solar power will continue to grow strongly.

-Up to the horizon solar panels that rotate with the sun, or hollow mirrors that power steam engines.
+Up to the horizon solar panels that rotate, or hollow mirrors that power steam engines.
 Such solar power stations already exist in Europe.
 Energy from the sun is the future!